legalclinic/privacyregister-standard/Reference lists [EN].md

 # Reference lists

-This document contains lists with indications which might be implemented in a future version of the Privacy Register.
+This document contains lists with suggested answers that might be implemented in a future version of the Privacy Register.

 ## Purposes of the processing activity (art 30.1(b) GDPR)